peerlinks/peerlinks/protocol.md

     |  *        |
 ```

+IMPORTANT: leafs that are further than 30 day checkpoint difference MUST be
+ignored by `min_leaf_height` as they are ignored for merges.

 The messages in channel MUST be sorted by increasing `height` and then by
 increasing `hash`.
 Thus the list of messages per-channel becomes a [CRDT][]
 list, and two fully synchronized peers MUST agree completely on the order of
 the messages.

+The synchronization MUST stop if there are more than two checkpoints with:
+1. `height` greater or equal than currently synced message
+2. timestamp difference between the first and the last checkpoint greater than
+   30 days

 ## DHT